jenskutilek/sudo-font/README.md

 ## Building

+If you want to modify the fonts, be aware that unlike in most in other font projects, this is a two-part process.

+Any design changes should be made in the main design file `sources-design/Sudo.glyphspackage`, which contains both the monospaced (Sudo) and proportional (Sudo UI) subfamilies including Italics in one file.

+To prepare the production sources in the `sources` directory, run the script `scripts/Build Production Sources.py` **inside Glyphs** while the design source file is open.
+This will split the design source file into two files, one for the monospaced and one for the proportional family, and save them in the `sources` directory.

-Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.
+The fonts are built from the sources in `sources` automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.

-If you want to build fonts manually on your own computer:
+If you want to build the fonts manually on your own computer:

 * `make build` will produce font files.
 * `make test` will run [FontBakery](https://github.com/googlefonts/fontbakery)'s quality assurance tests.